posted by Irmina Myszkowska

-Finding the right monetization strategy for your app can make or break your mobile ROI, and often the search, model criteria and selection process comes down to specifics about how users will interact specifically with your app.
-One model that works for many apps is monetizing using in-app advertising.
+Finding the right monetization strategy for your app can make or break your mobile ROI, and often the search, model criteria, and selection process comes down to specifics about how users will interact specifically with your app.
+One model that works for many apps in monetizing using in-app advertising.

 In this business model, you offer your app for free with the goal to accumulate a sizeable user base and gather information on the people interacting with your app.
 Then, this data gets sorted and sold to app publishers who pay you to place targeted ads in your app.

 Mobile ads are booming, and it can be an extremely successful monetization model when the ads are actually relevant, which depends on your ability to collect the user data to help companies target their ads to the right set of potential users.

 Even when you’re serving smart, relevant ads, they are still often seen as spam by users, who at this point have grown somewhat jaded and fatigued by the constant pop-ups.
 Data-driven ads are still ads - they’re still asking users for something before they may be ready, even when the ad is relevant to who they are.

 Because of this, ads can’t be the only thing you serve up in the user experience.
 Mobile ads can comprise your app experience by claiming a portion of the screen in the middle of a user interaction, potentially frustrating users and degrading their experience, which can lead to app churn.

 If you're serving up ads that are based on user data you've collected, then you're already ahead of the game.
 This means your CTRs should be higher, because the ad content is personalized, right?

 That's not always the case.
 Because of the nature of ads, CTRs are typically low.
 While you can provide ads that your users might be interested in, you're still asking for something instead of providing something.